Airlines expand operations

 Airlines bolster economic growth

-The economic relationships and collaboration among the region’s countries continue to strengthen.
-Air transportation plays a vital role in the region’s projected above-average 4.9 percent annual GDP growth over 10 years.
-For example, affordable air travel options have spurred growth throughout the region’s services sector, including tourism and financial services.
-The region’s strong air cargo operations enable efficient shipment of manufactured goods.
-Overall, air travel to, from, and within the region is projected to grow at an average annual rate of 6.7 percent over the next 20 years, led by 7.5 percent annual growth in the intraregional sector.
-About 70 percent of new airplane deliveries will be single-aisle airplanes to serve markets within the region.
+International economic relationships and collaboration within the region continue to strengthen.
+Air transportation plays a vital role in the region's projected 4.7 percent annual GDP growth over the next 20 years.
+For example, affordable air travel options have stimulated growth in the region's services sector, including tourism and financial services.
+The region's strong air cargo operations enable efficient shipment of manufactured goods.
+Overall, air travel to, from, and within the region is projected to grow an average 6.6 percent annually over the next 20 years.
+Air travel within the region will lead with 7.7 percent annual growth, driving single-aisle airplane deliveries to reach 73 percent of total deliveries within the region.